unni-krishnan-95/copy/_posts/2017-12-27-OSCP-Review.md

 2 hours after my initial start time, I finished my Buffer Overflow machine - but not without any issues.
 I actually had to reach out to OffSec to reset the machine as the service wasn't properly working.
 Once reset, I was able to exploit the machine and attained a root shell!
 I was a nervous wreck, and the butterflies in my stomach were acting up, but by 12PM I had two machines rooted with 35 points under my belt!
 At this point I decided to step away for an hour and take a small break.

 After a relaxing break, and some food in me, an hour later I was able to attain a limited shell on another device using an actually pretty complex and interesting method.
 Shortly after, I was able to attain a high privilege shell, brining me to 55 points!
 In all honesty I overcomplicated the process and missed a critical piece of information - I only found it when I went back and enumerated again!

 At around 6PM I hit a road block, with two machines left I couldn't for the life of me find an entry point.
 I enumerated all I could but kept coming up with blanks or kept going down rabbit holes.
 After about an hour of hitting dead ends I opted to take a small 1 hour break to eat and watch some TV.
-Once my break was over I got back and started enumerating again, and quickly spotted something while using Burp.
+Once my break was over, I got back and started enumerating again, and quickly spotted something while using Burp.
 After a few hours of trial and error, by 11PM I was able to get a limited shell, brining me up to 67.5 points!

 Oh man, was I ecstatic - I did a victory lap around the house and played the [Try Harder](https://www.offensive-security.com/offsec/say-try-harder/) song to celebrate!
 All I needed was a root shell and I pass, easy!
 Right...?
 Wrong!

 For the next 4 hours I was at another roadblock.
 I couldn't find a way to escalate privileges - even though I went through the process twice.
 Nothing seemed to work.
-I found myself bouncing back between the privilege escalation and the other machine, hoping to find either another limited shell, or to attain root.
+I found myself bouncing back between the privilege escalation and the other machine, hoping to find a way to get the final limited shell, or to attain root.
 By 2AM I gave up trying to get root and made up my mind that I need the other limited shell to pass.

 At this point I was exhausted, 18 hours into the exam and I was so close!
 I told myself that I will not fail, that I will "__Try Harder__"... and then it hit me.
 The second I came to realize that I was trying "too hard" was like someone taking a bat to the back of my head...
 I was following a dead end for the last few hours!
 The vulnerability that I was trying to exploit was never taught in the OSCP, it was never found in the labs - I only knew of it because of my studies!
 I took a step back, and took a few minutes to breathe and make some tea.

 I came back to the machine with a fresh mind and the mindset of "think simple".
 And it worked!
 I ran another Nikto scan on a directory and it bestowed me with a simple vulnerability.
 But even at this point I wasn't able to exploit it... till I saw something interesting.
 A quick Google search led me to a few thing and after some trial and error, by 3AM I had another limited shell, brining me up to 77.5 points - enough to pass!

 ### Wrapping it Up

-At this point I called it quits, I went back to gather all the screenshots and to make sure that I have all the requirements.
+At this point I called it quits, I went back to gather all the screenshots and to make sure that I had all the requirements.
 By 4AM I was happily asleep - knowing that I passed!
 I woke up around 1PM the next day and began working on my report which was about 89 pages long and pretty detailed.
 I submitted my report at around 4AM Monday morning - I went to a concert with my brother that evening haha - and by Tuesday morning I got my response that I passed!

 All I can say is - wow!
 I have the upmost respect for anyone that takes the OSCP Challenge and passes it.
 This is by far one of the hardest challenge that I have done to date and it has taught me a plethora of new things that I can utilize in my day to day work activities.
 I sincerely want to thank OffSec for this amazing experience and opportunity, maybe I'll do the OSCE next!